Injured and Can’t Train – Now What?

 Finding a Physiotherapist

 The first step in your recovery is to find a physiotherapist with expertise in assessing and detecting maladapted movement patterns that can increase your risk of injury.
 A standard orthopaedic assessment involves the identification of painful movements and tissues, however, a functional assessment brings forth faulty movement patterns and asymmetries that are not painful, however, are part of a larger system of links that work together called a kinetic chain.
 We often assume the site of pain and its source are identical, thereby leading many practitioners astray.
 In clinical rehabilitation, searching for the source of the biomechanical overload is of utmost importance.

 Imbalances within movement patterns or asymmetry between limbs increase the risk of injury due to inefficient activation or timing of the muscles.
-In my opinion, it is not enough to just treat the pain, and therefore your physiotherapy treatment is not over when pain subsides.
+In my opinion, it is not enough to just treat the pain.
+Therefore, your physiotherapy treatment is not over when pain subsides.
 Identification and prescription of exercises that restore proper movement patterns and timing are imperative to a thorough rehabilitation program.
 Normalizing specific dysfunctions of any movement pattern will facilitate improved performance.

 The brain thinks in terms of movement not individual muscles.
 Functional training integrates many muscle groups by placing the body in functional positions and includes the performance of multipoint exercises.
 Under the guidance of a skilled practitioner, you can and should immediately begin training.
 You should do it to cover that last, crucial step from ‘recovered’ to ‘better than ever’.
 You should do it to test your tissues, to reveal remaining vulnerability.
 Functional strength training demands the highest possible function from your tissues; the most potent way of ‘using it’ instead of ‘losing it.’